 If you are getting Driver Power State Failure on Laptop them forcefully shutdown windows using the Power button.
 Remove the battery and press and hold the power button for 30 sec.
 Now insert the battery as usual and turn on laptop check windows started normally.

-Perform Startup repair from Advanced options
+Perform Startup Repair from Advanced options

 To Access Windows 10 Advanced options

-- We need to boot from a windows installation media, ( if you don’t have check how to create windows 10 Bootable USB/DVD)
+- We need to boot from a Windows installation media, ( if you don’t have check how to create windows 10 Bootable USB/DVD)

-- When windows installation screen prompts skip the first screen and click “repair computer.”
+- When Windows installation screen prompts skip the first screen and click “repair computer.”

 - Next click on continue, then select Troubleshoot and Advanced options.

-Perform startup Repair
+Perform Startup Repair

-Here on advanced options screen click Startup repair.
+Here on the advanced options screen click Startup repair.
 This will restart windows and start to diagnose and repair your system.

 Analyze various settings, corrupted incompatible drivers, corrupt boot configuration files and registry settings, disk metadata (master boot record, partition table, or boot sector) problem with windows updates installations etc and automatically attempt to fix them.
 After completing the repair process, windows restart automatically and start normally.